-A crucial moment in the evolution of the epigrammatic genre is the beginning of the Hellenistic era, when epigrams began to be considered full literary creations and started to be circulated autonomously, no longer limited to one inscription alone.
+A crucial moment in the evolution of the epigrammatic genre is the beginning of the Hellenistic era, when the genre becomes more and more popular and epigrams started to be circulated autonomously, no longer limited to one inscription alone.
 This development led to the composition of literary epigrams not intended for inscription, but which in some way maintained the illusion of a material inscription on a stone.
 The Hellenistic epigrammatists who worked with inscriptional type of epigrams (and among these dedicatory epigrams) retained the structure, style and traditions of the epigraphic models, yet the translation of these into a book context inevitably means that the communicative strategies employed until then had to be reinvented.
-The primary reason for such changes is self-evident: the monument intended for inscription and the space surrounding it do not exist anymore – they have to be imagined into reader’s mind.
+The primary reason for such changes is self-evident: the monument intended for inscription and the space surrounding it do not exist anymore – they have to be imagined in the reader’s mind.

 This process of reinvention is particularly evident in dedicatory epigrams, which were traditionally chiselled on the dedicated object itself.
-In this case, the loss of the original context forces the author to re-elaborate traditional models, by adding some elements (e.g. the specific name of the dedicated object) which cannot be retrieved from the surrounding setting.
+In this case, the loss of the original context forces the author to re-elaborate traditional models, by adding some elements (e.g. the specific name of the dedicated object) that cannot be retrieved from the surrounding setting.

 From a linguistic point of view, this re-elaboration has an impact in the texts on deictic expressions, which were typically used in inscriptions to lead the gaze of the reader towards the dedicated object.
 In this epigraphic context the deictic expressions point to something in front of reader’s eyes (deixis ad oculos), whereas in a literary context the readers will have to imagine in their mind the invisible referents of deictic expressions (deixis am Phantasma).
 If on the one hand this change requires a particular attention to the verbal reconstruction of the setting, on the other hand, the loss of the material context allows the poet to play with different and new points of view and frames of reference.

-The analysis of such deictic expressions can help determine the deictic centre in dedicatory epigrams.
+The analysis of deictic expressions can help determine the deictic centre in dedicatory epigrams.
 The deictic centre, which normally coincides with the origin of the utterance, works as a point of reference for all deictic markers and expression.
 In the case of dedicatory epigrams on stone, the deictic centre in spatial terms is generally understood to be in the place of the inscription itself, which in most cases is the dedicated object.
 In other words, for all deictic expressions that point to something close (such as the proximal ὅδε ‘this here’) the occasional reader will look for the referents in the space close to the inscription.
 In the evolution of the epigrammatic genre, the loss of the material context produces an important change, since the strong relation that connects the text with its object starts to fade.
+In other words, when the epigram is found in a book, the point of reference – or deictic centre – is not immediately clear to the reader, since it is not immediately clear the relation of the text with the spatial setting to which it refers.
 This means that the deictic centre is somehow released from its traditional location on the object and the poet is free to consider and bring to the text new, different points of view.